Seneca Biopharma and Jiangsu QYuns Therapeutics Announce Development Plan for Potential Joint Pipeline at 7th China Renaissance Healthcare and Life Science Leadership Summit

 About Seneca Biopharma

-Seneca Biopharma, Inc., (NASDAQ: SCNA) is a clinical-stage biopharmaceutical company developing novel treatments for diseases of unmet medical need.
+Seneca Biopharma, Inc., (NASDAQ: SNCA) is a clinical-stage biopharmaceutical company developing novel treatments for diseases of unmet medical need.
 Seneca is in the process of finding and acquiring new assets, promising science and technologies that will provide meaningful therapies for patients.

 Cautionary Statement Regarding Forward Looking Information